somenath203/marketing-content-generator/README.md

 # Note

-The user is not responsible for any type of content produced by the model.
+The creator of this application is not responsible for any type of content produced by the chatbot.
+Users are advised to use this application responsibly and be aware of the potential for generating unintended or inappropriate content.